 IN THIS ARTICLE

-The diagnosis of gastritis can be established by a complete history and physical or in some cases may include blood tests and other tests (endoscopy) or consultation with a specialist (usually a gastroenterologist).
+The diagnosis of gastritis may be established by a complete history and physical.
+Some cases may require blood tests and other tests (endoscopy) or a consultation with a specialist (usually a gastroenterologist).

-The health care practitioner first interviews you about your symptoms, medical history, habits and lifestyle, and the medications you take.
+The health-care professional first interviews the person about their symptoms, medical history, habits and lifestyle, any medications that are taken by the patient.

 The following tests are most likely to be ordered:

 X-rays films or other diagnostic images may be ordered, although they are usually not necessary.

 The patient may be referred to a gastroenterologist, a doctor who specializes in diseases of the digestive system.